Arriving and Settling in

 If you’d like a land-line phone service, find out from your landlord the name and address of the commercial telephone service provider in your area.
 Bring your passport or some other form of I.D. and your rental agreement to the service provider’s storefront office.
 After service has been established, you will be billed every month by mail.
 If the apartment you rent does not have a landline yet, it may take several weeks to set this up.

 Another excellent way to stay in touch with family and friends is via Skype, an internet phone which allows you to make and receive calls to and from various parts of the world at a very cheap price.

 An internet land-line connection can also be established at the telephone service provider’s office.
 If you need a faster connection, go to the local cable provider (again with your I.D. and rental agreement) for the relevant service.
 They will send someone to your place to activate the cable.
 Expect to pay around €35 per month for a basic package.
 However, Internet and cable connection fees are often included when living in a student house or appartment.
 It would be wise to inquire beforehand about whether or not the property is equipped with a cable connection.
 Otherwise you will have to pay for it and wait longer for a service person to do the necessary work to get you online.
 If cable television service is not included in your rental contract, or if you’d like to upgrade it, go to the local cable provider (same as above paragraph).
 All cable services are normally charged on a monthly basis.
-While many grantees have no problem setting up these systems, some do, like Linda Rupert:
+While many grantees have no problem setting up these systems, some do.

 Water, electricity and natural gas